Tea can last a while.

 If you have a dark spot to store your tea, but it is a little bit moist, you can always consider purchasing a dehumidifier.

-You can buy them fairly cheap (this one is inexpensive and good enough for a smaller room) and they do a great job of removing moisture from the air, especially in small closed off spaces like pantries or storage closets.
+You can buy them fairly cheap and they do a great job of removing moisture from the air, especially in small closed off spaces like pantries or storage closets.

 You can place baking soda in any location from which you wish to remove airborne moisture.
 You can buy a large box for a few bucks and just open it up and set it on a shelf or the floor in the area you need to keep dry.
 It is effective and cheap.